suzulabo/announcing.202312/docs/concept_en.md

 ## Concept

-Announcing is a web service that allows anyone to easily publish announcements with a feel similar to social media.
+Announcing is a web service that lets anyone publish announcements in a way similar to social media.
-Unfortunately, it doesn't have the following features:
+Unfortunately, it doesn’t include the following features:

 - Like buttons
 - Reposts or quote posts